loganbyers/term-peeper/roadmap.md

 Image Processing
 ----------------

-* Use PyModis and MRT to transform HDF into tiffs, project as necessary
+* Use PyModis and gdal to transform HDF into tiffs, project as necessary
-* Subset/superset bands and get all relevant bands into 250m resolution
+* Subset/superset bands and get all relevant bands into chosen resolution
-* Use published algorithms to make corrections for sun, clouds, shadows, etc
+* Use published algorithms to make corrections for sun, clouds, shadows, etc as needed
 * Generate masks for clouds and other things to help display